-To provide the college employee that works in the Plant Operations Department setting with an overview of the federal regulations, state laws and college policies and procedures relating to handling and disposal of chemical hazardous and non-regulated waste.
+To provide the college employee that works in a science department lab or classroom setting with an overview of the federal regulations, state laws and college policies and procedures relating to handling and disposal of chemical hazardous waste.
 The training will establish a college wide uniform approach and requirements for hazardous waste management regardless of the employee's campus location.